 For example, infographics summarizing the course material can be prominently shared on a blog article while specific pages of your brand’s website may be designated for games, surveys, and other more interactive educational exercises.

-Furthermore, images, including memes, can also be shared across social media or email newsletters to make the course material not just interactive but also entertaining.
+Furthermore, images, including memes and user-generated content, can also be shared across social media or a dynamic social wall on your site to make the course material not just interactive but also entertaining.